Ashark/Adobe-alt-key-fixer/README.md

 ## How to use ##
 - Download AutoHotKey application from [here](https://www.autohotkey.com/) and install it.
 - Clone this repository.
+- Select needed script:
+  - For use with Ae or Pr, double click on "\_Ae\_Pr.ahk" file.
+An icon will appear in system tray.
-- Double click on ctrl_to_zoom.ahk file.
+  - For use with PrE, double click on "\_PrE.ahk" file.
 An icon will appear in system tray.

 - Enjoy comfortable behavior.
   * Script also works for unattached panels from main window.
   * In Windows 10 you can scale without even focusing Adobe window.
 Just be sure you have enabled "Scroll inactive windows when I hover over them" option under Settings > Devices > Mouse & Trackpad.